Search information pages

 This page includes information about the aims and scope of BMC Biology, editorial policies, open access and article-processing charges, the peer review process and other information.
 For details of how to prepare and submit a manuscript through the online submission system, please see the instructions for authors.

-BMC Biology is the flagship biology journal of the BMC series, publishing peer-reviewed research and methodology articles of special importance and broad interest in any area of biology, as well as reviews, opinion pieces, comment and Q&As on topics of special or topical interest.
+BMC Biology is the flagship biology journal of the BMC series, publishing peer-reviewed research and methodology articles of special importance and broad interest in any area of biology, as well as commissioned reviews, opinion pieces, comment and Q&As on topics of special or topical interest.

 - Miranda Robertson